-The project is structured in various stages: to start with, the students will read and comment on Dan Anthony’s book Rugby Zombies – Sombis Rygbi, made available on Betwyll in English and Welsh thanks to Gomer Press.
-The social reading activity will enable them to practice the Welsh language in an informal exchange and discussion environment and to directly interact with the author, who will be involved in the facilitation together with poet and creative writer Rufus Mufasa, through a series of workshops in the classes.
+The project was structured in various stages: to start with, the students read and commented on Dan Anthony’s book Rugby Zombies – Sombis Rygbi, made available on Betwyll in English and Welsh thanks to Gomer Press.
+The social reading activity enabled them to practice the Welsh language in an informal exchange and discussion environment and to directly interact with the author, who was involved in the facilitation together with poet and creative writer Rufus Mufasa, through a series of workshops in the classes.

-In the next phase, the participants will work with Gomer Press in commissioning a new Welsh translation of Dan Anthony’s The Bus Stop at the End of the World, a book currently only available in English.
-The participants will be training and assisting two new groups (one English-speaking and one Welsh-speaking) in a shared reading experience, exploring the challenges of bilingual reading projects and coming up with ideas to help make it work.
-At the same time they will be working with an illustrator to bring the books characters and scenes to life.
-This phase of the project will end with a launch of the new book at the Eisteddfod yr Urdd in May.
+In the following phase, the participants worked with Gomer Press in commissioning translator Ioann Kidd a Welsh translation of Dan Anthony’s The Bus Stop at the End of the World, a book currently only available in English.
+The participants trained and assisted other groups (Welsh-speaking and English-speaking) in a shared reading experience, exploring the challenges of bilingual reading projects and coming up with ideas to help make it work.
+At the same time they worked with illustrator Huw Aaron to bring the books characters and scenes to life.
+This phase of the project ended with a launch of the new book at the Eisteddfod yr Urdd in May.

-Finally, each school will be encouraged to devise other contexts where Betwyll could be used and to explore their proposed adaptations with their classmates.
-The idea that gets the most votes will be investigated and developed with the help of the teachers, artists and the other project partners.
-The resulting prototype will be first tested by the students in their respective schools before their idea is shared with the other schools involved in the project.
+Finally, each school was encouraged to devise other contexts where Betwyll could be used and to explore their proposed adaptations with their classmates.
+The idea that got the most votes was investigated and developed with the help of the teachers and the project partners.
+The resulting prototype was tested by the students in their respective classes and shared with the others involved in the project.

-Besides improving students’ literacy skills and promoting a creative and aware use of social networks, the project will nurture the development of collaborative practices among students, schools and counties.
-The project also aims to promote equal opportunities in a bilingual nation: on the one hand, by encouraging the use of the Welsh language in social media and online platforms; on the other, addressing the lack of children’s books written by contemporary Welsh authors that are published in both English and Welsh versions.
+Besides improving students’ literacy skills and promoting a creative and aware use of social networks, the project nurtured the development of collaborative practices among students, schools and creatives.
+The project also promoted equal opportunities in a bilingual nation: on the one hand, by encouraging the use of the Welsh language in social media and online platforms; on the other, addressing the lack of children’s books written by contemporary Welsh authors that are published in both English and Welsh versions.

 The Welsh government has developed a new curriculum for education based on the so-called “Five Creative Habits of Mind” to be adopted by 2022: “The Five Creative Habits of Mind (Imagination, Persistence, Curiosity, Discipline and Collaboration) are broken down to specific strands and this helps young people to understand what it means when they are being creative and to recognise progress.
 For example, they learn that imagination is about playing with possibilities, making connections and using their intuition – and that these skills can be usefully applied in lots of contexts, not just when they are “doing something arty”.
 Likewise, that being persistent includes an ability to stick at doing something even when it is difficult, daring to be different when everyone else is doing the usual thing and learning to cope with uncertainty.”